 The Brigance Screener III Assessment is administered to all incoming kindergarten students during the spring prior to their entrance to The Basilica School of Saint Mary.
 Students will participate in developmentally appropriate activities that assess fine and gross motor skills and literacy.
 The goal of the program is to determine each child's strengths and weaknesses, thereby ensuring that each student develops the skills necessary for academic success.

 Scantron, an online assessment, will be administered three times each year; September, January and May.
 The purpose of the September and January assessments is for student progress monitoring.
-Scantron assessment provides us with instant results which enable teachers to use them in their classroom immediately, allowing for instruction to the needs of each student.
-The May assessment will be used to measure student progress for the school year.
-Tests provide teachers, administration and Diocesan personnel diagnostic data that can be used in planning future instruction.
-The Scantron assessments are based on diocesan curriculum standard and are nationally normed reference.
+Scantron assessments provide us with real time data which we can use to plan for instruction that meets individual student needs.
+The May Scantron assessment will be used to measure student progress for the whole school year.
+The Scantron assessments are based on diocesan curriculum standards and are nationally normed.

 Individual student scores are not reported back to parents.

 PALS is the state-provided screening tool for Virginia’s Early Intervention Reading Initiative (EIRI).
-The purpose of the EIRI is to reduce the number of children with reading problems by detecting those problems early and providing research-based, small-group intervention.
-At St. Mary we screen students using PALS in grades K and 1, in the fall and spring of the school year.
-All students not meeting the Entry Level benchmark for their grade will receive intervention services with the reading specialist, in addition to their regular classroom instruction.
+The purpose of the EIRI is to reduce the number of children with reading problems by detecting problems early and providing research-based, small-group intervention.
+At the Basilica School, we screen students using PALS in grades K and 1, in the fall and spring of the school year.
+All students not meeting the entry level benchmark for their grade will receive intervention services with the reading resource teacher, in addition to their regular classroom instruction.

-PALS assessments are designed to identify students in need of additional reading instruction beyond that provided to typically developing readers.
+PALS assessments are designed to identify students in need of additional reading support.
 PALS also informs teachers’ instruction by providing them with explicit information about their students’ knowledge of literacy fundamentals.
 Mid-year assessment and PALS Quick Checks allow for ongoing student progress monitoring throughout the year.